mdipierro/markmin.js/README.md

 Yet another markup language.
 This is a limited JS implementation of MARKMIN as a jQuery plugin.
-MARKMIN which is inspired by MARKDOWN and is described here:
+MARKMIN is inspired by MARKDOWN and it is described here:

 http://www.web2py.com/init/static/markmin.html